appcelerator-forks/ffariasdev.alloy-dynamic-navigation-window/README.md

-# Alloy Dynamic Navigation Window
+# Titanium Alloy Dynamic Navigation Window

-This is a simple and native app for iOS for dynamic and custom navigation windows.
+This app is built on Titanium platform.
+It's a simple (but native) app for iOS and Android for navigation for a custom windows.
+Using too the Alloy framework, widget for icone (glyphicon) and a google font.

+If you need help, send me a e-mail on ffarias.dev@gmail.com

 ## Requirements:
-  - Titanium SDK > 3.0.2.GA
+  - Titanium SDK > 3.0.2.GA (download in http://www.appcelerator.com)
   - Alloy Framework (included on Titanium Studio)
   - Widget k0suke glyphicon
   - Google fonts: (OpenSans-XXX.ttf)